-Appleyard has a reputation for being a hard man who will beat up anyone who disagrees with him.
 Last Friday graffiti was spotted in the men's toilets at LUU, saying: "Leeds Student is a bag of shite - kill the bastards".
-By Paul Greenough Nearby were stickers from the "British Movement", and a slogan stating; "The next time the BNP [British National Party] come to visit the socialists are going to bleed."
+By Paul Greenough Nearby were stickers "British the from Movement", and a slogan stating: "The next time the BNP [British National Party] come to visit the socialists are going to bleed."
 The graffiti was written in a cubicle which was promptly closed off with out-of-order signs until the graffiti had been removed.
 A spokesperson for Leeds University Union Executive said the faces of some members of Combat 18 are known to him.
 "They are regularly spotted around," he said.
 However, he admitted that the Union was limited by law in what it could do to stop the action of the fascist groups.

 "If they are caught, all they can be done for is criminal damage or incitement to racial hatred at most," he added.
 Combat 18 are a paramilitary fascist group who are committed to a racial war.
-They are active in Leeds and have been linked with gun-running for loyalist paramilitaries in Northern Ireland.
-On Thursday 5th May, the Anti Nazi League are
+They are active in Leeds and have been linked with gun-running for loyalist paramilitaries in Northern Ireland. • On Thursday 5th May, the Anti Nazi League are Dave Appleyard putting on buses to travel to Todmorden, where a candidate for the British National Party is standing in the forthcoming local elections.
+Putting ME first International ME Awareness Day will be recognised for the first time this year by the National Union of Students and students unions throughout the country.
+Taking place on Thursday 12th May, and so coinciding with Health Week at Leeds University Union, the event is designed to raise awareness of the disease amongst the student population, writes Charlotte Lomas.

-Dave Appleyard

-putting on buses to travel to Todmorden, where a candidate for the British National Party is standing in the forthcoming local elections.

-Jolly Dutch hockeysticks

-Leeds University Union's hockey team plucked up Dutch Courage to attend an international hockey conference over Easter in the land of tulips and windmills.
-The saucy stick-wielders played every match in comedy outfits and took a "tour queen" with them to introduce to other teams.
-Captain Ric Coope, resplendent in Captain Birdseye costume, thought the tour was a success: "When the chips were down, we froze the opposition," he said.

-Words: Tim Gallagher

-Putting ME first

-International ME Awareness

-Day will be recognised for

-the first time this year by the

-National Union of Students and

-students unions throughout the

-country.
-Taking place on

-Thursday 12th May, and so

-coinciding with Health Week at

-Leeds University Union, the

-event is designed to raise

-awareness of the disease

-amongst the student population,

-writes Charlotte Lomas.

 The disease ME (Myalgic Encephalomyelitis), the symptoms of which include memory loss, exhaustion and muscle fatigue, can have particularly dibilitating effects on students, impairing their ability to revise and their actual exam performance.
-In many cases students are forced to drop-out of their courses altogether.
+In many cases students are forced to drop-out of their courses altogether. provision for students with ME.

-The attempt to promote awareness of ME coincides with a new self-help group at LUU.
-Organiser Natalie Hensby, herself an ME sufferer, said: "There is not enough

-provision for students with ME.
 Very often they don't know what to do, their parents don't understand and they are ostracized by their department.
 We hope to provide a drop-in service to prevent the isolation experienced by many sufferers."

-The International Awareness Day and the selfhelp group met with a favourable response from students, particularly those who had witnessed the effects of the disease first hand.
-Second year lenny Parr remarked: "There are so many myths flying about concerning ME that it's important to dispel them.
+International The Awareness Day and the selfhelp group met with a favourable response from students, particularly those who had witnessed the effects of the disease first hand.
+Second year Jenny Parr remarked: "There are so many myths flying about concerning ME that it's important to dispel them.
 It's an excellent idea, not just for sufferers but for everyone."

-From next week anyone is welcome to call in to the ME-self-help group in the Nightline drop-in room on Yellow Level in the Union building, between Ipm and 3pm from Tuesdays to Fridays.
+From next week anyone is welcome to call in to the ME self-help group in the Nightline drop-in room on Yellow Level in the Union building, between 1pm and 3pm from Tuesdays to Fridays.
 For more information contact Natalie on 750993 or Paul on 452420.

-Back to Basics

-By Dominic Dare

-Aback to basics return

-Victorian

-economic values" has been

-demanded by the Economics

-and Public Policy

-Professional Group at Leeds

-Business School, Leeds

-Metropolitan University.